German Articles: Der, Die, Das Explained

 Definite articles (der, die, das) refer to a specific person, place, or thing.
 Indefinite articles (ein, eine) refer to something non-specific or one of many.

-The best way is to use an interactive trainer, form your own sentences, and use flashcards that include the article and the plural form of every noun.
+The best way is to use an interactive trainer that drills nouns with their genders, form your own sentences, and learn each noun together with its article and plural form from the start.

-You can find detailed charts of German articles here, including case-based tables for both definite and indefinite articles.
+You can find detailed charts of German articles on the German Articles Chart page, including case-based tables for both definite and indefinite articles.